-Additionally, in the temple grounds sits a Bodhi fig tree.
+Additionally, on the temple grounds sits a Bodhi fig tree.
 The ceremonial planting of one of the eight branches of the sacred “Bodhi” fig tree in 1750 made this temple a significant centre for Buddhism.

 The sacred “Sri Maha Bodhi” in India is the oldest surviving tree in the world.
-Legend states that Siddhartha Gautama, a spiritual teacher (later known as Gautama Buddha) achieved Enlightenment or “Bodhi” while sitting under the ancient tree.
+Legend states that Siddhartha Gautama, a spiritual teacher (later known as Gautama Buddha), achieved Enlightenment or “Bodhi” while sitting under the ancient tree.
 According to Buddhist texts, after his Enlightenment, the Buddha spent an entire week in front of the tree, standing with unblinking eyes, gazing with gratitude.